mrocklin/thesis/search-direct.md

 #### Expanding Frontier

-Both depth and breadth first are special cases of an expanding frontier, navigating the graph (evaluating `children`) at nodes adjacet to those just visited.
+Both depth and breadth first are special cases of an expanding frontier, navigating the graph (evaluating `children`) at nodes adjacent to those just visited.
 This restriction of adjacency is not essential.
 Instead we can maintain a set of accessible nodes and select a global optimum to evaluate.